Kangonaut/aegis-athena/diaries/mars-rag-diary.md

 ### Thoughts

 Context relevance was improved a little bit, although not enough to make up for the additional 3 seconds of inference time.
 Also answer relevance dropped by 0.1, which might be random though.

+## M.A.R.S. v5.2

+M.A.R.S. v5.2 is based on the architecture of v5.0, but adds a `Refine` synthesizer with custom prompts.
+Moreover, the LLM configuration is adjusted to `temperatuer=0.3`, which makes it slightly more imaginative.

+The default prompts of the `Refine` synthesizer were modified by adding a single
+line: `Please write the answer using simple and clear language.` The idea is that, since the documentation is partly written using more complex language and terms, it might be beneficial to write the answer in clear and simple language.

+### Results

+- Groundedness: 0.94
+- Answer Relevance: 0.94
+- Context Relevance: 0.82

+### Thoughts

+As can be seen, both groundedness and answer relevance has significantly improved, which is probably due to the fact the simple answers are easier to understand for the feedback model.
+Since this is probably also true for real life users, I think this is an actual improvement and a relevant change for the RAG pipeline.